GraniteDevices/SimpleMotionV2/README.md

 SimpleMotionV2
 ==============

-This is a SimpleMotion V2 library, which is an API to control motor controller from any programmable platform, such as PC, PLC or MCU.
+This is a SimpleMotion V2 library, which is an API to control motor controller from any programmable platform, such as PC (Linux, Win, Mac), Rasperry Pi, MCU or PLC system.

 For main documentation, see:
 http://granitedevices.com/wiki/SimpleMotion_V2